Toggle menu

 AutoDoc.png Operating Mode:

-Manual: Manual mode will fix everything of the selected surgery type once selected, and the procedures are done in the order they are selected, and will repeat itself if necessary (ex. multiple incisions are open)
+Manual: Manual mode will perform all selected surgery types once "Begin Surgery" is selected, and the procedures are done in the order they are selected, and will repeat itself if necessary (ex. multiple incisions are open)

 Manual Surgery List: